forthrightla/joshwrightlac/about.md

 ---
 title: About me
-subtitle: I'm actively seeking full-time or contract engagements.
-Let's chat.
+subtitle: Looking for work on a project basis only.
+Not currently seeking full time roles.
 img_path: "/images/josh-synthesis.png"
 layout: page
 menu: